Tutorial: Writing your First Commodore Component

 Commodore Components allow you to customize and extend the number and variety of tasks that you can perform with Project Syn.
 Using Commodore Components, you can customize and apply changes to all of your clusters, ensuring conformity, coherence, alignment, and drastically reducing the workload for DevOps engineers.

-This tutorial has been prepared with version v0.2.0 of Commodore.
 Project Syn is moving fast, and we will update this tutorial accordingly as new features and capabilities are made available by the development team.

 In this tutorial, we are going to do the following: